Cyclone (Revere Beach)

 The Cyclone was a wooden roller coaster that operated at Revere Beach in Revere, Massachusetts, from 1925 until 1969.
 When Cyclone was constructed, it was the tallest roller coaster ever built, as well as being the first roller coaster in the world to reach 100 ft in height.
 In addition to being the tallest roller coaster of its day, some also claim that it was the largest and fastest roller coaster in the world, with a length of 3600 ft and top speeds between 45 and 50 mph (some dispute the speed record claim and instead award that honor to the Giant Dipper).
 Cyclone held the title of world's tallest roller coaster until 1964 when it was surpassed by Montaña Rusa at La Feria Chapultepec Mágico in Mexico City, Mexico.

 Given its location near the Atlantic Ocean, Cyclone would take much damage throughout the years from ocean storms, flooding, and blizzards.
 Despite the abuse the coaster took from the ocean, however, it was a fire that eventually destroyed the Cyclone.
-When the Cyclone burned down in 1969, it was an event that signaled the demise of the Revere Beach amusement industry.
-The coaster's charred ruins were finally torn down in 1974.
+When first fire occurred in 1969, it was an event that signaled the demise of the Revere Beach amusement industry.
+The coaster's charred ruins were finally torn down in 1974, after a second, more intense, damaging blaze.

 As with Coney Island in Brooklyn, New York, Revere Beach's attractions were owned by a variety of amusement operators, with the Cyclone being owned by the Shayeb family.
 In its heyday, Cyclone was a popular ride, regularly transporting as many as 1,400 riders per hour—a rate which was quickly able to recoup the 125,000 dollar cost of the coaster.